JRissanen/My-Own-Mini-Salt-Project/README.md

 # Introduction

 This Salt project's purpose is to demonstrate some of the things we were taught during this eight week course.
-I will try to make a salt state that downloads and installs some useful applications for ICT students, such as Zoom video confrencing and Visual Studio Code.
+I will try to make a salt state that downloads and installs some useful applications for ICT students, such as Micro texteditor and Visual Studio Code.

 This project will also show you how you can make two new virtual machines on VirtualBox communicate with each other with SaltStack as one of the new machines being a Salt-master computer and the other being a Salt-minion computer.